Decades of scientific studies have shown that sunscreen is an effective tool in preventing skin cancer.

 In other words, you can feel confident knowing sunscreens sold in Australia are safe to use and effective at preventing skin cancer.

-In fact, there is clear evidence that regular use of sunscreens helps prevent skin cancer.
+In fact, there is clear evidence that regular use of sunscreen helps prevent skin cancer.

 Sunscreens are regulated by the Therapeutic Goods Administration (TGA), which ensures the safety, quality and efficacy of products.

-The TGA has advised that sunscreens available in Australia are safe and effective to use, and Australians should continue using sunscreen as one of five forms of sun protection.
+The TGA has advised that sunscreens available to purchase in Australia are safe and effective to use, and Australians should continue using sunscreen as one of five forms of sun protection.

 How do sunscreens work?